tomhrr/cosh/doc/all.md

     1
     2

-### Type predicates

-There are type predicates for each of the basic types, as well as the null value:

-  * `is-bool`
-  * `is-int`
-  * `is-bigint`
-  * `is-float`
-  * `is-str`
-  * `is-list`
-  * `is-set`
-  * `is-hash`
-  * `is-null`

-`is-callable` returns a boolean indicating whether the argument can be called like a function.  `is-shiftable` returns a boolean indicating whether `shift` can be called on the argument.

 ### Boolean operators

-`and` is the conjunction function, taking two values and returning a boolean indicating whether both values evaluate to true.
+ - `and`: the conjunction function, taking two values and returning a boolean indicating whether both values evaluate to true.

-`or` is the disjunction function, taking two values and returning a boolean indicating whether at least one value evaluates to true.
+ - `or`: the disjunction function, taking two values and returning a boolean indicating whether at least one value evaluates to true.

-`not` is the negation function, taking a value and returning a boolean indicating whether that value evaluates to false.
+ - `not`: the negation function, taking a value and returning a boolean indicating whether that value evaluates to false.

 Both `and` and `or` evaluate each of their expressions.  `if` can be used to avoid this behaviour, if necessary.